 The applicant shall observe the "no-fly zone" over nearby sensitive receptors.
 The no-fly zone is roughly bounded by Hagen Road, Vichy Avenue, La Grande Avenue, and Olive Hill Lane, and includes the residences near Mt.
-George Avenue, as shown on Exhibit 2-5 of the Draft Environmental Impact Report prepared for the proposal.
+George Avenue, as shown on Exhibit 2-5 of the Draft Environmental Impact Report (DEIR) prepared for the proposal.
 Except as may be necessary during emergencies threatening the safety of the aircraft or its occupants, the permittee shall avoid the no-fly zone during approach to and departure from the helipad.
 If overflight of the area is necessary (when weather conditions dictate), the helicopter shall remain at least 1,000 feet above ground level over the no-fly zone.

-The applicant's voluntary compliance tracking program, described in the attached Exhibit 2, is incorporated herein as a condition of operation of the heliport, except that determinations of compliance or noncompliance with use permit conditions of approval shall be made by the Planning Director in consultation with aviation experts, as necessary.
+The applicant's voluntary compliance tracking program, described in the attached Exhibit 2, is incorporated herein as a condition of operation of the heliport, except that determinations of compliance or noncompliance with use permit conditions of approval shall be made by the Planning Director (rather than the Airport Land Use Commission) in consultation with aviation experts, as necessary.
+The Planning Director is also authorized to require the permittee to submit flight records more often than on a quarterly basis, as frequently as twice per month, at the Planning Director's reasonable discretion.